VincenzoVitale-TomTom/VincenzoVitale-TomTom/README.md

-- 👋 Hi, I’m @VincenzoVitale-TomTom, coding architect in Apps & Web
+- 👋 Hi, I’m @VincenzoVitale-TomTom, principal coding architect in Apps & Web
-- 👀 I’m interested in anything interesting
+- 👀 I’m interested in anything related to empowered teams
-- 🌱 I’m currently learning how to be a good father for two daughters, and GraphQL
+- 🌱 I’m currently learning how to be a good father for two daughters
-- 💞️ I’m looking to collaborate on moving the entire TomTom to empowered teams
+- 💞️ I’m looking to collaborate on hypothesis validation and chatops
 - 📫 How to reach me: Slack

 <!---